AlexiWolf/wolf_engine_old/README.md

 ## Getting Started

-[The documentation](https://docs.rs/wolf_engine/latest/wolf_engine/) provides an overview of the engine, and its API.
+[The documentation](https://docs.rs/wolf_engine/latest/wolf_engine/) provides an overview of the engine, and its APIs.
 [The examples folder](https://github.com/AlexiWolf/wolf_engine/tree/main/examples) offer practical, and more advanced usage examples.